nmoreaud/qmake-unity/README.md

 ## Performances

-Here is a benchmark where we fully build a few open source projects from scratch.
+Here is a benchmark where we build a few open source projects from scratch.
 It has been run on a Windows 10 laptop powered by an i5 8250u.

 ### [QupZilla](https://github.com/QupZilla/qupzilla) built with `MSVC`